Recap: The Simpsons S 10 E 10 Viva Ned Flanders

 - Series Continuity Error: Ned is said to be 60 years old, however previous episodes, most notably "Hurricane Neddy", had shown he was a child in The Fifties with Beatnik parents, which would make him a baby boomer (born between 1946-64) and put him in his early 50s at most.

-- So Long, Suckers!: Homer and Ned try to escape in a Vegas contest car with Homer even shouting this.
-They promptly get beaten up by the masses.
+- So Long, Suckers!: Subverted; Homer and Ned try to escape in a Vegas contest car with Homer, with Homer shouting this.
+Before they can pull off, however, the angry crowd beats them up and throws them out of town.

 - The Cameo: Ralph Steadman's caricatures of Hunter S. Thompson and Oscar Acosta from Fear and Loathing in Las Vegas drive past Homer and Ned, coming from Vegas with the Raoul Duke caricature complaining there are too many kids there.

 - Viva Las Vegas: The setting, naturally.

 - What Could Have Been: The producers wanted to use a Bruce Springsteen cover of "Viva Las Vegas" instead of the original Elvis Presley rendition that's often used in television and film depictions of Las Vegas, but were unable to clear the rights for the Bruce Springsteen cover in time.